-Finally, because ED-2.2 solves the carbon dioxide cycles at sub-hourly scale, it also accounts for changes in storage in the canopy air space.
-As described in the companion paper (Longo et al., 2019), in ED-2.2, canopy air space storage is accounted for energy, water, and carbon dioxide.
-While changes in storage are generally small in the seasonal or multi-annual scale (Fig. S5a,b), they may are not negligible in the sub-daily scale.
-The relevance of the storage of CO2 in the canopy air space has been long recognized by the eddy covariance community (e.g. Goulden et al., 1996; Bonal et al., 2008; Hayek et al., 2018), but only rarely included in biosphere or land surface models.
-For example, the strong release of carbon dioxide in the early morning hours, resulting from the nighttime accumulation of respired CO2, is well characterized by the model at both test sites (Fig. S5c,d).
-Accounting for this time lag between biologically-driven emission or uptake and the emissions to the free atmosphere is particularly important for benchmarking the model with the upcoming column-integrated measurements of CO2 Orbiting Carbon Observatory-3, which will provide samples at multiple times of the day (Eldering et al., 2017; Stavros et al., 2017).
+Finally, because ED-2.2 solves the carbon dioxide cycles at subhourly scale, it also accounts for changes in storage in the canopy air space.
+As described in the companion paper (Longo et al., 2019a), in ED-2.2, canopy air space storage is accounted for energy, water, and carbon dioxide.
+While changes in storage are generally small on the seasonal or multi-annual scale (Fig. S8a, b), they are not negligible on the subdaily scale.
+The relevance of the storage of $CO_2$ in the canopy air space has been long recognized by the eddy covariance community (e.g., Goulden et al., 1996; Bonal et al., 2008; Hayek et al., 2018b) but only rarely included in biosphere or land surface models.
+For example, the strong release of carbon dioxide in the early morning hours, resulting from the nighttime accumulation of respired CO2, is well characterized by the model at both test sites (Fig. S8c, d).
+Accounting for this time lag between biologically driven emission or uptake and the emissions to the free atmosphere is particularly important for benchmarking the model with the column-integrated measurements of the recently launched $CO_2$ Orbiting Carbon Observatory-3 (OCO-3), which will provide samples at multiple times of the day (Eldering et al., 2017; Stavros et al., 2017).